marjamis/website/_posts/2022-02-13-wordle_starting_word.md

   - random
 ---

-Wordle has taken the world by storm but are you wondering what your first starting word should be without coming up with the "optimial" word.
+Wordle has taken the world by storm but are you wondering what your first starting word should be without coming up with the "optimal" word.
 How about:

 {% gist d1434147ff1c821218fb53f1f7206174 wordle-starting-word.txt %}